 Look, we all know it's true—the Succession theme is almost as good as the show itself, and the show is really, really, obscenely good.
 It makes just about everything a little better.
 The song was penned by Nicholas Britell, the mastermind behind last year's transcendent Beale Street score, and the detuned piano melody is enough to make even the lowest Gregs among us want to whip up a quick double Windsor and organize a corporate coup.

-The track—which features Pusha rapping about family, fortune, and felonies, among other equally Succession-appropriate themes—won't be out until Friday, but everything we can get from the teaser fully slaps.
+The track—which features Pusha rapping about family, fortune, and felonies, among other equally Succession-appropriate themes—and it fully slaps.
 Britell told Vulture that "there was only one person on the list of people to reach out to [for the remix]," and, well, "of course it had to be Pusha."

 He was right.
-The only thing that could make this song any better would be if Kendall Roy randomly shows up for a verse on the full version of "Puppets."
+The only thing that could make this song any better would be if Kendall Roy randomly shows up for a verse.
 Pusha himself put it best in the interview with Vulture: "The show is dope."